Genoese Lighthouse

 The Genoese Lighthouse (Farul Genovez) is a lighthouse and historic monument situated on the waterfront of the city of Constanța, Romania, behind a group of statues which has in its center the bust of Mihai Eminescu, sculpted by Oscar Han.
 It is located near Constanța Casino.

-The lighthouse stands approximately eight meters high and is rectangular at its base to a height of about three and a half meters, and is octagonal above that.
+Sources differ on the lighthouse's exact height, variously giving figures from around 8 meters to as much as 21 meters depending on whether the measurement is taken from ground level, from the surrounding terrace, or above sea level.
+The lighthouse is rectangular at its base to a height of about three and a half meters, and is octagonal above that.
 The interior of the lighthouse is cylindrical, with a spiral staircase in stone.
 The structure itself stands upon a pedestal base consisting of two steps, and is finished at the top with brackets supporting the eaves, upon which the metal housing of the lantern room also forms the roof.